RADIOMATON (2022)

 A coproduction by MARIBÉ – SORS DE CE CORPS and MONTRÉAL DANSE

-The RADIOMATON installation is conceived to be either a stand-alone or an experience to co-exist with the show BESIDE.
+The RADIOMATON installation is conceived as an experience to co-exist with the show BESIDE.

 Teaser